Natrona County, Wyoming

 - 2010 - Natrona County celebrates its 120th anniversary since its official organization as a county.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Natrona County, Wyoming.
+This timeline provides a concise overview of the key events in the history of Natrona County, Wyoming.